alec-g-olson/TemplatePythonProject/README.md

   Contains the "main" that should be called within the build container to report variables.
 - [process_and_style_enforcement](process_and_style_enforcement)
   - The tests that are run as part of the ValidatePythonStyle task.
+Tests should be added here when there isn't an off the shelf tool for enforcing style or process that the devs want to enforce.
 - [pulumi](pulumi)
   - The pulumi code that sets up and manages cloud resources and deployments.
 - [pypi_package](pypi_package)
-  - The pypi package that will contain our business logic and be deployed to production environments.
+  - The pypi package that will contain our business logic and will be deployed to production environments.

 ### Scope of Template Project